-Six Months Ended June 30, 2023 Year ended December 31, 2022 Balance, beginning of period \$ 1,841 \$ 2,879 Change in fair value during the period 142 962 Payment made during the period (2,000) Balance, end of period \$ 1,983 \$ 1,841
+Nine Mo Ende Septembo 2023 Balance, beginning of period \$ 1,841 \$ 2,879 Change in fair value during the period 159 962 Payment made during the period (2,000) (2,000) Balance, end of period \$ \$ 1,841

-Contingent consideration related to the BitAccess acquisition in July 2021 was measured at theprobability-weighted fair value at the date of acquisition, which was estimated by applying an income valuation approach based on Level 3 inputs consisting primarily of a discount rate and probability of achieving the performance metrics.
-During the year end December 31, 2022, the Company made the first year payment of \$2.0 million to the former owners of BitAccess as the performance conditions for the second year payment such that the full \$2.0 million related to the second year payment to in accordance with the agreement on July 31, 2023.
-As such, the contingent consideration liability as of June 30, 2023 and December 31, 2022 is no longer a Level 3 fair value measurement as the contingency has been removed.
-The current portion of the contingent consideration due has been recorded in Accrued expenses, in the accompanying consolidated Balance Sheet as of June 30, 2023 and December 31, 2022 at present value using al5% discount rate.
-The change in fair value of the contingent consideration is recognized in interest expense in the consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for the six months ended June 30, 2023 and 2022.
+Contingent consideration related to the BitAccess acquisition in July 2021 was measured at the probability-weighted fair value at the date of acquisition, which was estimated by applying an income valuation approach based on Level 3 inputs consisting primarily of a discount rate and probability of achieving the performance metrics.
+During the year-ended December 31, 2022, the Company made the first year payment of \$2.0 million to the former owners of BitAccess as the performance conditions were determined to have been met.
+In addition, the Company amended the contingent consideration arrangement to remove the performance conditions for the second year payment such that the full \$2.0 million related to the second year payment would be paid out in accordance with the agreement on July 31, 2023.
+As such, there was no contingent consideration is recognized in interest expense in the consolidated Statements of Income (Loss) and Comprehensive Income (Loss) for the nine months ended September 30, 2023 and 2022.
 The difference between the recorded fair value of the payments and the ultimate payment amounts was not material to any period.
+In July 2023, in accordance with the BitAccess acquisition agreement, the Company paid \$2.0 million to settle the remaining contingent consideration.